SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | Imager | Working, Deactivated |
 | S&R | Working, Deactivated |

-Annotation: Eventhough LRIT is active, it appears that no data is transmitted at the moment.
+Annotation: Even though the LRIT transponder is active, it appears that no data is transmitted at the moment.

 Update 03/02/2023: G14 has reached its new position and is now stable at 108.2°W.

+Annotation: G14 is rarely active, booted up for a yearly check-up or support to GOES-16/17/18.

 ### GOES-15 [Norad 44903]